Info

 cmpManager?.openConsentLayer(context)

-In some cases an native app might contain webviews in order to display certain things like advertising oder content.
+In some cases a native app might contain webviews in order to display certain things like advertising oder content.
 In order to transmit the consent information from the SDK to the webview, please use the function:

 String consentData = cmpConsentTool?.exportCmpString();